hzz0024/hzz0024.github.io/_posts/2020/2020-08-30-MAF_evaluation.markdown

   - WGS data analysis
 ---

 In this post I collected some Angsd parameters from the related literatures.
-Some of the paper are inspiring for data analyses using Angsd outputs.
+Some of the paper are inspiring.
 The main purpose of doing it to figure out why allele frequency values in the mafs file do not go beyond 0.8.
 Is it due to some technical problems?
 Or just a refection to the data itself?

 ---